labhracorgi/cowtypemevis_gui/README.md

 ### Motivation for this repository:
 To make available "tools" and code used to manually classify Circle of Willis configurations for a large amount of images.
 Especially with regards to Horikoshi (2002) and Krabbe-Hartkamp (1998) notation, and another "new" notation of presenting slightly more complex configurations.

+## Technical specifications and considerations:

-## OS it worked/has been tested on:
+### OS it worked/has been tested on:
 - macOS Sierra

 ### Software and version used: